ffund/tcp-ip-essentials/lab-static-basic/routing-subnet.md

 Also delete the routing table rule you added earlier, with

 ```
-sudo route del -host 10.10.10.100 dev eth1
+sudo ip route del 10.10.10.100 dev EXPIFACE1
 ```

 **Lab report**: Can you see any ICMP echo request sent on the network?
 Why?
-Explain what happened using the `route -n` output, the `ping` output, and the `tcpdump` output in each case.
+Explain what happened using the `ip route` output, the `ping` output, and the `tcpdump` output in each case.

 **Lab report**: Why does "romeo" not send any ARP request in the first part of this exercise, but does send ARP requests in the second part?